systemtouch/zindiroot/README.md

   The metric I use is RMSE, with 5 StratifiedGroupKFold CV.
 From the training results, the OOF RMSE I got was 1.45120 with a public score of 1.025004044 and private score of 1.2613859

-  Ok, Hopefully the simple illustration above can be useful.